russhughes/st7789_mpy/README.md

     $ cd micropython/ports/rp2

-And then compile the module with specified USER_C_MODULES dir
+And then compile the module with specified USER_C_MODULES dir.

     $ make USER_C_MODULES=../../../st7789_mpy/st7789/micropython.cmake

 ## Working examples

-This module was tested on ESP32, STM32 based pyboard v1.1 and the Raspberry Pi Pico.
-You have to provide a `SPI` object and the pin to use for the `dc' input of the screen.
+This module was tested on ESP32, STM32 based pyboard v1.1, and the Raspberry Pi Pico.
+You have to provide an `SPI` object and the pin to use for the `dc' input of the screen.

     # ESP32